alexrobincrabbe/Brain_tumour_diagnostic/README.md

 ## Hypothesis and How to Validate

-### Hypothesis

-- Comparing average images of each MRI scan classification, as well as average category differences can provide visual insights and  support radiologists’ diagnoses.

-- A machine learning-based classification system, utilizing convolutional neural networks (CNNs), can accurately categorize MRI brain scans into four distinct categories: glioma, meningioma, pituitary tumors, and healthy cases.
+- Hypothesis: A machine learning model, using convolutional neural networks (CNNs), can accurately classify MRI brain scans into four categories—glioma, meningioma, pituitary tumor, and healthy and assit radialogists by providing quick reliable predictions.

+- How to validate: Measure key metrics such as accuracy, precision, recall for each of the four categories.

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks